zyx-0314/DSA-/README.md

 - **Patient Registration:** Allows users to add new patients by providing their name, age, and other relevant details.
 - **Patient Listing:** Displays a comprehensive list of all registered patients.
 - **Patient Update:** Enables users to modify the information of existing patients.
+- **Patient Delete:** Enables users to delete the information of existing patients.
 - **Clear and Intuitive Interface:** Provides a user-friendly menu-driven interface for easy navigation.

+### Roadmap
+1. Add comments <- Current: will be added on FEU TECH AITS

 ### Technology